narwhalacademy/zebra-crossing/README.md

   - See scenario: `Spring cleaning for old messages and data`.
   - 1Password users can use the app’s [Travel Mode](https://support.1password.com/travel-mode/) to remove certain passwords from the device during a trip.
   - Remove access to data by deleting some apps and logging out of some accounts while you're on your trip.
   - Alternatively, if the above is too time consuming but you have the funds, buy an extra phone and use that as your travel phone.
 Then, without importing from your current phone, set it up by adding apps and accounts one at a time as you need them.
 That way, you are fully aware of what is on your phone.
-But make sure to start this process at least a week before your trip, and actually use the phone as your main phone that week so you're not traveling with a suspiciously-empty device.
+But make sure to start this process at least a month before your trip, and actually use the phone as your main phone that week so you're not traveling with a suspiciously-empty device.
 - **Review your public social media profiles** as some places might check them.
   - Archive or delete old posts that might be misunderstood.
   - Retrain your social media algorithm a month or two ahead of time.